Othentic-Labs/price-oracle-example-eigenda/README.md

 # 🚀 Executing a task
 To execute a task we send a
-POST request to the Task Performer service:
+POST request to the Execution Service:

 ``` console